Uzbek Khanate: Abu'l-Khayr Khan

 By the time of Abu'l-Khayr's birth in 1412, the ulus of Shiban was fractured.
 At this time the eastern part of the Golden Horde (White Horde) had become outside of complete control of the Golden Horde khans and pretenders, especially after the assassination of Barak Khan in 1427.
 Abu'l-Khayr was taken prisoner after a battle in 1427 and was released in 1428.
 After the passing of the then Khan of the Uzbeks and pretender to the throne of the Golden Horde, Barak Khan, Ulug Beg, the leader of the Timurid Empire, secretly orchestrated the title of khan to pass to Abu'l-Khayr.
 He began his rule by consolidating tribes in Siberia around his capital at Chimgi-Tura (Modern-day Tyumen).
 He was able to depose the reigning Khan of Sibir, Hajji Muhammad, a former khan of the Golden Horde from 1419 to 1423, and took the entirety of the area under Shaybanid control.

 In 1430 or 1431, Abu'l-Khayr and his army marched south into Timurid-held Khwarezm and occupied Urganj.
 Between 1430 and 1446 the Uzbek Khanate took land in Transoxiana from the Timurids.

 Abu'l-Khayr invaded the Golden Horde sometime after this and defeated Mustafa Khan near Astrakhan.
 The Uzbeks lost around 4,500 men during this campaign.

 Prior to the death of Shah Rukh in 1448 Sighnaq and other cities in Turan such as Uzkend and Sozak were invaded and captured by the Uzbeks.
 Sighnaq became one of the principal cities of Central Asia during this time.

 In 1451, Abu'l-Khayr allied with the Timurid Abu Sa'id against his rival 'Abdullah and the two both marched on Samarkand.
 The Uzbek-Abu Sa'id alliance was successful and in return Abu Sa'id paid tribute to the Uzbeks.

-Kazakh Insurrection
+The struggle for Eastern Desht-i Kipchak

 Starting in the 1460s, the Kazakh khans warred for control of modern-day Kazakhstan, led by Janibeg and Kerei Khan, the sons of the claimant to the throne of the Golden Horde, Barak Khan, founded the Kazakh Khanate.
-This war was made especially difficult for the Uzbeks because of a recent war with the Dorben Oirat Mongols on the Uzbeks' eastern borders.
-Janibeg and Kerei sought to capitalize on Uzbek weakness following the conflict.
+This war was made especially difficult for the Uzbeks because of a recent war with the Oirats on the Uzbeks' eastern borders.
+Janibeg and Kerei sought to capitalize on Abulkhair weakness following the conflict.

-Regarding these events, 16th century Khaidar Duglati in his Tarikh-i Rashidi reports:
+Regarding these events, 16th-century general Khaidar Duglati in his Tarikh-i Rashidi reports: